Aldi vs Tesco for Meal Prep: Which Supermarket Is Better?

 Where Tesco clearly wins is range.
 Tesco stocks a wider variety of lean proteins (turkey steaks, cod fillets, prawns, tofu), a larger frozen vegetable selection, more specialist items (protein yogurts, low-calorie sauces, brown rice pouches), and items that Aldi does not stock permanently.
 Aldi's "Specialbuys" rotation means some items are only available for a week or two — planning around Aldi requires more flexibility.

-Convenience and Availability
+Convenience And Availability

 Tesco has roughly three times as many UK stores as Aldi and offers a full online grocery service with same-day or next-day delivery.
 Aldi's online ordering is more limited — click-and-collect is available but home delivery has patchy coverage outside major cities.
 For urban shoppers, this rarely matters; for rural areas, Tesco's reach is a genuine advantage.